 “Martial arts has given much to me.
 [It has made me] healthier, more powerful, calmer, and closer to my God.
 Martial arts brought me closer to the church and to my religion, and with martial arts, I can give something to my mother and make her proud of me.”

-His coach and mentor is none other than ex-ONE Championship welterweight competitor Zuli “The Shark” Silawanto, who is one of Indonesia’s first mixed martial artists and a lecturer at the school.
+The Indonesian student’s coach and mentor is none other than ex-ONE Championship welterweight competitor Zuli “The Shark” Silawanto, who is one of the nation’s first martial arts heroes, and a lecturer at the school.

 “Four years ago, in my very first encounter with my coach Zuli “The Shark’ Silawanto, I said to him that I wanted to be a martial artist like him.
 I told him I wanted to compete in ONE Championship someday,” Matheis recalls.